 If Anton Bruckner, like Mozart, had died at the age of thirty-five, he would not be remembered today—at least not outside the accounts of the Monastery at Sankt Florian and the Cathedral at Linz, where he took up the position of organist in December 1855.
-He had not yet written a single orchestral work, only a few choral works for the religious institutions where he was employed and the all-male Singverein, Liedertafel Frohsinn, in Linz, which were a significant part of his musical and social life.
+He had not yet written a single orchestral work, only a few choral works for the religious institutions where he was employed and the all-male Singverein, Liedertafel Frohsinn, in Linz, which was a significant part of his musical and social life.
 Outside of his employment, his main activity consisted of counterpoint lessons with the important Viennese theorist, Simon Sechter, who made Bruckner promise not to compose on his own until their course, carried out mostly by correspondence, was completed.
 This occurred in early 1861, when Bruckner was thirty-six.
 By the end of the year he was studying once again, this time form and orchestration with Otto Kitzler, a cellist and conductor in the Linz theater.
 Kitzler introduced his student to the work of Richard Wagner, whom Bruckner revered for the rest of his life.
 His studies with Kitzler continued on to mid-1863.
 He wrote his first symphony, the Studien-Symphonie in F Minor, for Kitzler, but he considered it a mere exercise.
 For Bruckner, his period of composing only began after his studies with Kitzler were finished.

 Bruckner’s first official composition was Germanenzug (wab70), a patriotic cantata for male voices (soloists and chorus) and brass, written during the winter of 1863–4 for a competition sponsored by the first Oberösterreichisches Sängerfest in Linz (4–6 June 1865), therefore a work related to his membership in the Liedertafel Frohsinn.
 From there he went on to write a series of substantial works on which a national reputation could be built: the Mass in D minor (June–September 1864), the Symphony no.1 in C minor (January 1865 – April 1866), the Mass in E minor (August–November 1866) and the Mass in F minor (September 1867 – September 1868).